galaxyproject/training-material/topics/variant-analysis/tutorials/dunovo/tutorial.md

  	- [Left aligning indels](#left-aligning-indels)
 * [Calling the variants](#calling-the-variants)

-> ### {% icon tip %} Tip: Re-running with the same settings
->
-> There's a shortcut to avoid setting every parameter the second time you run a tool.
+There's a shortcut to avoid setting every parameter the second time you run a tool:

->
-> 1. In your history, click on an output of the first run to expand it.
-> 2. Click on the button with the circular "re-run" arrows.
-> 3. Now the parameters will all be the same as the last run.
-All you have to do is change the input file(s).
-{: .tip}
+{% include snippets/rerun_tool.md %}

 ## Re-running analyses with workflows

-Instead of manually re-running all the tools in the variant calling section, you can use a **workflow** to automatically run the same tools, but on the SSCS reads.
+An even bigger shortcut is possible; instead of manually re-running all the tools in the variant calling section, you can use a **workflow** to automatically run the same tools, but on the SSCS reads.

 Workflows let you run a chain of tools on different input data with a single click of a button.
 You can find more information on using workflows [here](../../../introduction/tutorials/galaxy-intro-101/tutorial.html#run-workflow-on-different-data).

 We've prepared two workflows which split the above analysis into two steps: